 Objectives and Content

-The course covers an overview of the challenges of vaccination, immunological basis of vaccine efficacy, clinical evaluation of vaccines, specific examples of vaccines and challenges for future vaccines (including TB and HIV).
+The course covers an overview of the challenges of vaccination, immunological basis of vaccination, clinical evaluation of vaccines, specific examples of vaccines and challenges for future vaccines (including emerging pathogens, TB and HIV).

-Be able to explain the challenges of development, clinical testing and approval of new vaccines
+explain the challenges in development, clinical testing and approval of new vaccines

-Comprehend the background for the use of current vaccines and reflect on the challenges and opportunities of new vaccine strategies
+comprehend the background for the use of current vaccines and reflect upon the challenges and opportunities of new vaccine strategies

 Required Previous Knowledge